reedpen/startup/README.md

 ### also figured out how to resolve a merge in a git repo!

-# Specification
+# User oriented recipe sharing site
-## User oriented recipe sharing site
+# Features
 ## Concise ingredient and instruction delivery
 ### Story behind the recipe comes second.
 Prioritizes easily accessable information
 ## Allow users to "branch" recipes and repost with modifications